-We looked at the care plan and risk assessment records for six people.
+We looked at the care plan and risk assessment records for four people.
 We saw that risks to people's safety and well-being had been identified and plans put in place to minimise risk in the original care assessment records.
-The registered manager told us that they should be reviewed annually or sooner if there was any change in the person's needs.
-There were no staff signatures or dates on three of the six risk assessment records we looked at.
+The risk assessments had been updated and reviewed in the home of two people we visited.
+The registered manager told us that they reviewed every six months or sooner if there was any change in the person's needs.

 The original risk assessments had been completed with regard to moving and handling, the environment, handling medicines and people's physical health.
 We discussed how the service monitored equipment that was used in people's homes, this included when equipment was due to be serviced.
-The registered manager told us that no people were currently being supported by hoist transfers and that if they were staff would be trained appropriately with regular checks taking place.
+The registered manager told us that one person was currently being supported by hoist transfers and that if they were new staff they would be trained appropriately with regular checks taking place.

 We saw that personal protective equipment such as gloves and aprons were provided to staff.
 The provider ensured all staff were provided with uniforms and protective clothing.
-One person who used the service said "staff always have their gloves with them".
+One person who used the service said "They're all very smart and tidy in appearance".